 Absolutely thrilling!
 That describes the Ozobot bit by Evollve Inc, the little robot with a lot of attitude.
 Don’t be fooled by its size… It is one powerful teaching tool packed full of opportunities.
 On opening and tinkering with it a bit, you begin to wonder; Why is this little bundle of educational joy not in the hands of every child?
 There are so many skills to be learned from using the Ozobot bit – it’s not only about programming or learning to code.
 This adorable little robot can also be used to learn how to use a writing utensil and target with precision, enhance visual motor skills, and teach kids the love of learning something new that will last them a lifetime during the process of open play.
 I have found that playing with Ozobot draws kids in like bears to a honey pot.
 Meant for ages 8 and up, this device can be adapted to kids as young as 4, given supervision and structure.
 Older children will benefit from learning how to propose, execute a plan, and learn the applications and use for programming.
 Choose to play with 1 of two apps on an android or iOS device, or play off screen simply with paper and markers.
 A wealth of information and structured lessons are on Ozobot’s website found here.
-Evollve, teachers, and fans are constantly updating the site with new ideas, games, and challenges for home and classroom use.
-The lessons are well worth printing out, and have ties to common core standards, practical life skills, and are laid out in hour chunks making the activities perfect for an afterschool club or special.
-Ozoblockly, powered by Google’s Blocky, is a system for the Ozobot bit that drag and drop programmable bits to control the Ozobot’s movement and behavior.
+Evolve, teachers and fans are constantly updating the site with new ideas, games, and challenges for home and classroom use.
+The lessons are well worth printing out, and have ties to common core standards, practical life skills, and are laid out in hour chunks making the activities perfect for an after school club or special.
+Ozoblockly, powered by Google’s Blocky, is a system for the Ozobot bit that drags and drops programmable bits to control the Ozobot’s movement and behavior.
 There are five modes to explore from novice to expert.
 Check out the site, here to learn more.

 On opening, there is plenty of information to get you started.
 Be careful removing the Ozobot from its stand and handle it with care.
-Included with the Ozobot itself are instructions, sample brainteasers, and playing cards as well as a case, charger and a little headpiece.
-As an OT, I can’t help but to think it would be fun to stylize each Ozobot bit to give her/him a little more of a personal edge.
-I know its probably been done, but making a R2D2 or making a host of animals would be a loads of fun.
+Included with the Ozobot itself are instructions, sample brain teasers, and playing cards as well as a case, charger, and a little headpiece.
+As an OT, I can’t help but think it would be fun to stylize each Ozobot bit to give her/him a little more of a personal edge.
+I know it's probably been done, but making an R2D2 or making a host of animals would be loads of fun.
 Let’s look first at the things you can do with the Ozobot and then explore Ozoblockly in a bit.
 The basic language of the Ozobot is based on color.
 See the little sensors on the bottom?
 Those pick up the light frequencies from colors – black, blue, green and red.
 The Ozobot will respond accordingly to the sequence of coded color messages.
 After charging, it is important to calibrate the Ozobot to the surface being used.
-White on a screen is very different than the white of paper, and calibration is necessary to help set the sensors correctly.
+White on a screen is very different than the white of the paper, and calibration is necessary to help set the sensors correctly.
 The first lessons help you get started.
 I’ll admit at being intimidated at first (truth be told, I was scared) and then was immediately put at ease with the first lesson, which was simply to draw a line.
-Looking to the left and the right, I drew it, and then turned on the Ozobot.
+Looking to the left and the right, I drew it and then turned on the Ozobot.
 It traveled down the line like a trooper!
 Kids don’t have that fear like adults do; they dive right in, learn from what works and what doesn’t, and then want to know more.
 Codes for movements, speed, etc. are 2-3 sets of color squares that the Ozobot crosses over.
 “The Tornado, Line Jumps, and the Spin” are really fun moves.
 Pairing kids and then giving the pairs both a starting and ending point on paper to play with so that all kids could string their coded sheets together would be a memorable lesson indeed.
 Set it all to music and what a way to make the lessons stick by coordinating mind and body through the senses.
 Here is a sample from the website from one creative individual that had kids programming the Ozobot traveling to the presidents in order.
 How cool is that?

 Ozoblockly allows for kids to drag and drop bits of codes on a timeline and start coding on a computer or tablet opened to the Ozoblockly website.
 It is for the Ozobot bit (2.0 in the